jbcodeforce/kp-data-replication/docs/index.md

     * We talk about capacity planning in [this section](mm2-provisioning#capacity-planning) and performance tests [in a separate note](perf-tests).

+1. As an SRE I want to understand if Mirroring can run from older Kafka cluster version (1.1 +) to newer kafka cluster version.

+    * We do not have an old Kafka 1.1 cluster available to us for testing, but after discussion with development and doing deeper analysis, the Kafka Connect framework was already working with Kafka 1.1 and use the bootstrap server to connect to the cluster.
+So using an existing topic defined in the Kafka 1.1 cluster as source for mirroring will work.

 *Note that, there is no specific user interface for MirrorMaker 2.*

 ### Version-to-Version Migration